FathanTams/FathanTams/README.md

 </h3>

 <h2 align="center">
-I'm a Medical AI/ML Engineer 💻, Doctor 🥼, and Crypto Enthusiast Ⳮ!
+I'm a Medical AI/ML Engineer 💻, Doctor & Bioinformatician 🥼, and Crypto Enthusiast Ⳮ!
 </h2> 👨‍⚕️

 I love the entire process of developing AI/ML models to be utilized in medicine.
 I love the challenge of probability and statistics that fill the world of medicine.